-Optimising genome pipelines is in all of our interests – 1 in 2 people born after 1960 will get cancer at some point in their lifetime, according to Cancer Research UK.
-It’s a race against time to find cures.
+Sadly,1 in 2 people born after 1960 will get cancer at some point in their lifetime, according to Cancer Research UK.
+Carrying out genome projects to find cures is a necessity.

 However, given that each cancer sample generates around 250GB after initial processing, the storage involved in genome projects is huge.
 Optimisation is crucial.